Charles "Don Carlos" Percy: Family

-His son, Thomas George Percy, Sr. (Princeton 1806), wed Maria Pope, (daughter of LeRoy Pope) in 1814.
+His son, Thomas George Percy Sr. (Princeton 1806), wed Maria Pope, (daughter of LeRoy Pope) in 1814.
 Maria's sister Matilda wed John Williams Walker, a Princeton University graduate and one of Alabama's first two senators.
 Walker and Percy settled on two adjacent estates in Huntsville, Alabama, and named their sons after one another.

 The sons of Thomas George Percy helped develop the Mississippi Delta into the leading cotton-producing area in the world.
-William Alexander Percy, the youngest son, became rich before the Civil War and married Nana Armstrong, a cousin of George Armstrong Custer and granddaughter of General James (Trooper) Armstrong, a hero of the War of 1812.

-Nana's son, William Alexander Percy, became a famed Confederate colonel and was a railroad lawyer after the war.
+William Alexander Percy, the youngest son, became rich before the Civil War and married Nancy "Nana" Armstrong, a cousin of George Armstrong Custer and granddaughter of Trooper Armstrong, an early settler in Tennessee.
+Their son, also named William Alexander Percy, became a famed Confederate colonel and was a railroad lawyer after the war.

-LeRoy Percy (1860–1929), the son of William Alexander Percy, served as a US senator and confronted the Ku Klux Klan in Washington County in 1922, thwarting their recruiting effort.
+LeRoy Percy (1860–1929), Charles' grandson and William and Nana's son, served as a US senator from 1910–1913 and confronted the Ku Klux Klan in Washington County in 1922, thwarting their recruiting effort.

 LeRoy Percy was the father of William Alexander Percy, a World War I hero, lawyer, poet and memoirist, best known for Lanterns on the Levee: Memoirs of a Planter's Son.
-The senior Percy was the great-uncle of the writer Walker Percy (1916–1990), who wrote novels and essays; and William Armstrong Percy, III, an historian who became a gay activist beginning in the 1980s.
+The senior Percy was the great-uncle of the writer Walker Percy (1916–1990), who the younger Percy adopted along with his brothers in 1932 and became a novelist and essayist; and William Armstrong Percy, III, a historian who became a gay activist beginning in the 1980s.

 Senator Charles H. Percy of Illinois was also a direct descendant of Charles "Don Carlos" Percy.